A57 road: Worksop–Lincoln

 The 5 mi £11.3 million Worksop Southern Bypass opened in May 1986.
 It starts at the roundabout with the B6041 (for Gateford and the former route through Worksop).
 The next short section is dual-carriageway to the Shireoaks roundabout, which also has access to the Gateford and Dukeries industrial estates.
 It becomes single-carriageway and crosses the Sheffield to Lincoln Line, at the junction with the Robin Hood Line, and over the Chesterfield Canal.
 It meets the A60 (for Worksop) at the Rhodesia Roundabout, near Rhodesia, a Sainsbury's and a McDonald's.
-The next short section, overlapping with the A60 and crossing the River Ryton, is dual-carriageway to the roundabout with the A60 (for Mansfield) and B6024, near the Shell Dukeries Garage and the Worksop Little Chef.
+The next short section, overlapping with the A60 and crossing the River Ryton, is dual-carriageway to the roundabout with the A60 (for Mansfield) and B6024, near the Shell Dukeries Garage and the Worksop Starbucks and Travelodge.
 From here, it is single carriageway (excluding the A1 section).
 There is a roundabout with the B6034 (for Ollerton) near Worksop College and Portland School.